Tunkert/do-nows/README.md

 ## Coming Soon!

-More info about the additional resources included!
+More info about the additional resources included!!!